Tennis Betting Guide

 Here’s what you need to know about the upcoming Grand Slam events.

 The first slam event of the calendar year takes place in the Land Down Under.
 First held in 1905, this event helps to set the stage for the season as a whole.
-The 2021 Open was scheduled for mid-January, but has been pushed a few weeks to start in February.

 As spring winds down and we head into summer, the French Open takes center stage in the world of tennis.
 First held in 1891, the clay courts tend to provide some special moments.

 The tradition and history of Wimbledon stretch all the way back to 1877.
 It’s one of the biggest highlights on the sporting calendar each summer.
-The 2020 event was canceled entirely but the 2021 Wimbledon is scheduled as usual.

 While the Grand Slams are the biggest events, there’s much more to see on the yearly calendar.
 On the men’s side, it’s the ATP Tour, while the women’s circuit is known as the WTA.